Home » Repayment » Student Loan Forgiveness » Consolidation of FFEL Federal Loans for Public Service Student Loan Forgiveness

 The Standard Rules for FFEL Student Loans and PSLF

-The way to fix this issue is federal direct consolidation.
-Federal consolidation eliminates the old FFEL loan and replaces it with a new federal direct consolidated loan.
+The way to fix this issue is through federal direct consolidation.
+Federal direct consolidation eliminates the old FFEL loan and replaces it with a new federal direct consolidated loan.

 Sadly, the standard rule means that time previously spent at a PSLF-eligible job won’t count toward the required ten years.

-However, there are temporary fixes to help borrowers get around this issue.
+However, there have been temporary fixes to help borrowers get around this issue.

 The Expired Temporary Rules for Getting FFEL Loans to Qualify for Public Service Loan Forgiveness

-Starting in late 2021, and lasting until October 31, 2022, borrowers had the temporary opportunity to consolidate their FFEL Loans without losing PSLF progress.
+Starting in late 2021, and lasting until October 31, 2022, borrowers had the opportunity to consolidate their FFEL Loans without losing their progress towards PSLF.
 This was part of the Limited Waiver Program.
+The government designed this temporary measure to help those who were excluded from PSLF due to the type of federal loans they held.

-I share this information not to rub salt in a wound, but to help you make sense of what you may have learned elsewhere.
-The Limited Waiver program is expired and not likely to return.
+I share this information, not to rub salt in a wound, but to help you make sense of what you may have learned elsewhere.
+The Limited Waiver Program is now expired and not likely to return.

 The One Remaining Temporary Program

-In early 2024, the Department of Education will be doing a one-time update on IDR counts.
+In the summer of 2024, the Department of Education will be conducting a one-time update of payment counts for Income-Driven Repayment (IDR) plans.

 A Quick Recap: The standard rule for FFEL borrowers in PSLF jobs is bad.
 There was a temporary program to fix this issue, but that temporary program expired.